DianaOaxaca/Weissella_analysis/README.md

 ### Workflow

-The Analysis were performed following this workflow, which can be found in the **analysis** directory and its results in the **out** directory of this repository.
+The analysis were performed following this workflow, which can be found in the **analysis** directory and its results in the **out** directory of this repository.

 1. Taxonomy_16S